 These aren’t experiments with pass/fail grades.
 They are adventures in opting out.
 Opting out from the family stories, cultural surroundings, and messages that have told us who we should be and how we should live our lives.
 Opting out from the stories we’ve told ourselves about what we think will make us happy yet it somehow never does.
 It’s not easy to change those stories, or to step off the path you’ve been walking along and take a different one.
 There are a lot of challenges that come with it.
 But choosing to opt out is a brave decision, and one that allows you to live an intentional life according to your own values.

 While this might start off as a solo journey for you, it doesn’t end there.
 From what I’ve experienced and seen in others, the more you step into who you really are, the more open, compassionate, and generous you can become—and everyone benefits from that.
 Travel has certainly added a depth to this for me.
-Since a nomadic lifestyle doesn’t come with many opportunities to volunteer my time, I currently donate 5% of my income to climate change + mental health initiatives around the world.
+Since a nomadic lifestyle doesn’t come with many opportunities to volunteer my time, I currently donate 5% of my income to climate change, mental health/therapy, and youth literacy initiatives around the world.